(Video) Coach Frost, players prepare for Fall camp

-Nebraska Head Coach Scott Frost spent time answering media questions ahead of his first Fall following his return to his alma mater.
+Nebraska Head Coach Scott Frost spent time answering media questions ahead of his first Fall camp following the return to his alma mater.
 Multiple players also stopped by the media room to share their thoughts of the upcoming season.

 With a healthy roster, a new excitement in the weight room and fan momentum in the air, Frost said the off-season has been going well.